capy-language/capy/README.md

 variadic functions differently depending on the calling convention.
 Cranelift is [currently working on adding variadic support](https://github.com/bytecodealliance/wasmtime/issues/1030), so that might be added in the future.

+If you find any bugs in the compiler, please please be sure to [make an issue](https://github.com/capy-language/capy/issues) about it and I'll fix it as soon as I can.

 ## Shout Outs